solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 can decide to rebate these fees back to the user if certain conditions decided by dapp developers are met.

-Millilamports: 1/1000 lamports or 10^-3 lamports.
-PRAW fees are set and used in milli-lamports per CU.

 ### Other terminology

 Account `Authority`: The true authority for the account.
 Let's take an example